 - □ POLYGON n, xarray%(), yarray%() [, bordercolour] [, fillcolour] Draws a filled or outline polygon with n xy-coordinate pairs in xarray%() and yarray%().
 If 'fillcolour' is omitted then just the polygon outline is drawn.
-If 'bordercolour' is omitted then it will default to the current default foreground colour. - Draws an arc of a circle with a given colour and width between two radials (defined in degrees).
+If 'bordercolour' is omitted then it will default to the current default foreground colour. - □ ARC x, y, r1, [r2], a1, a2 [, c]

+Draws an arc of a circle with a given colour and width between two radials (defined in degrees).
 Parameters for the ARC command are the x and y coordinates of the centre of the arc, the inner and outer radii, the start and end angles of the arc and the colour of the arc.
 The zero degrees reference is at the 12 o'clock position